Gargoyles the Movie: The Heroes Awaken: Plot

-That night, Goliath and his mentor return home to find the castle in ruins, the inhabitants gone, and most of his gargoyle brothers and sisters in rubble.
-Only the three gargoyle youths and their hound have survived due to Goliath previously sending them into the caverns.
-Far from the castle, the Vikings set up camp with Princess Katherine, Magus, and the other townspeople as their captives.
-Having betrayed his people, the Captain remains with the Vikings, and Hakon taunts Magus by passively burning pages from his magic book of spells, the Grimorum Arcanorum.
-When the surviving gargoyles arrive to free the people and defeat the Vikings, Hakon and the Captain flee with Princess Katherine, leaving an enraged Magus behind, who casts a curse on the gargoyles after believing their arrival may have caused Katherine's death at Hakon's hands.
-Goliath pursues Hakon, the Captain, and Katherine, and confronts the Captain for his treachery.
-When Hakon blames the slaughter of Goliath's siblings on the Captain, the Captain angrily attacks him and they both fall off a cliff to their deaths, while Goliath manages to save and free Katherine, but finds the remaining members of his clan in stone sleep, unable to wake even at night.
-Realizing that Katherine is alive and well, Magus realizes his grave mistake, and because the pages from the Grimorum Arcanorum needed to break the spell were burned, the gargoyle clan will remain cursed in stone sleep until "the castle rises above the clouds".
-Grief-stricken and alone, Goliath leaves his clan's eggs in the care of the guilt-ridden Katherine and Magus, and requests Magus to cast his spell on him, so that he can remain with his clan and share their fate.
+Goliath and his mentor return home to find the castle in ruins and most of the gargoyles dead.
+Only three gargoyle youths and their hound survived due to Goliath previously telling them to remain in their caverns.
+Hakon taunts the court wizard Magus by passively burning pages from his magic book of spells, the Grimorum Arcanorum.
+When the surviving gargoyles confront the Vikings, Hakon and the Captain flee with Katherine.
+Magus, believing Katherine to be dead, casts a curse on the gargoyles.
+Goliath saves Katherine, but finds his clan in a permanent state of stone sleep.
+Because the pages from the Grimorum Arcanorum needed to break the spell were burned, the gargoyles will remain cursed until "the castle rises above the clouds".
+Goliath leaves his clan's eggs in the care of Katherine and Magus, then has Magus cast the spell on him so that he can remain with his clan and share their fate.